An A Posteriori Error Estimator for Electrically Coupled Liquid Crystal Equilibrium Configurations: Numerical Results

-In order to quantify efficiency, an approximate work unit (WU) is calculated for each simulation.
-A WU roughly approximates the work required by any full NI hierarchy in terms of assembling and solving a single linearization step for the Hessian on the finest uniform mesh when optimally scaling solvers are applied.
-For a full definition, see \cite{Emerson6}.
-While the linear systems here are solved with simple LU decomposition, the reported WUs provide a best-case scaling for comparing the work required between AMR and uniform refinement.
+In order to compare efficiency across different refinement techniques, an approximate work unit (WU) is calculated for each simulation.
+Assuming the presence of solvers that scale linearly with the number of non-zeros in the matrix, a WU is defined as the sum of the non-zeros in the discretized Hessian for each Newton step over the NI hierarchy divided by the number of non-zeros in a reference fine-grid Hessian.
+Thus, a WU roughly approximates the work required by any full NI hierarchy in terms of assembling and solving a single linearization step for the reference Hessian when optimally scaling solvers are applied.

+Below, the reference Hessian belongs to the finest level of uniform refinement.
+Say that NI incorporates a hierarchy of $J$ grids with uniform refinement and $\hat{J}$ grids with AMR.
+Let $n_{z, i}$ and $\hat{n}_{z, i}$ be the number of non-zeros in the discretized Hessian for grid $i$ with uniform or adaptive refinement, respectively.
+Denote by $m_i$ and $\hat{m}_i$ the number of Newton steps taken on grid $i$ with uniform or adaptive refinement.
+WUs are computed as

+While the linear systems here are solved with simple LU decomposition, the reported WUs provide a best-case scaling for comparing the work required between refinement strategies, particularly when an optimal multigrid solver is applied.
+As a second, rough quantification of efficiency gains, the total wall time to compute a solution is reported.
+This is denoted by ``Time'' in the results tables.
+It includes the time overhead for all elements required to produce a final solution, of which the most substantial is constructing and solving the linear systems for each Newton step.